jllovet/iue-bs-math/000-setup/jupyter/README.md

-# Jupyter - Math Notebooks
+# Jupyter - Math Notebook

 ## About
 Here is a docker image built on the work of the Jupyter team to provide the ability to do work with symbolic mathematics programmatically.